ShellRuner/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ***Task7 :7.Winning is only half of it .Having fun is the other half Write a function that prints half of a string, followed by a new line.
 Prototype : void puts_half(char *str);

+***Task8 :8.Arrays are not pointers
+    Write function that print n elemeents of an array of integers,followed by a new line .
+Prototype:void print_array(int *a, int n);